Project-Prismatica/Prismatica/docs/index.md

     - label: "Download"
       url: "https://github.com/Project-Prismatica/Diagon/releases"
   caption: "Image courtesy of [Open Security](https://opensecurity.com/)"
-excerpt: "C2, modular, agnostic, better than ever."
+excerpt: "C2 - Modular, agnostic, and better than ever."
 intro:
   - excerpt: 'Project Prismatica is a focused framework for Command and Control that is dedicated to extensibility.
 Our core objective is to provide a convenient platform with modular **Transports**, **Backends**, and **Implants** to enable rapid retooling opportunities and enhance Red Team operations.'